 Time: from 12pm on Sunday Contact: Kawagoe City Tourist Information Office 049-222-5556 Location: Spreads from around Hon Kawagoe Station to the main tourist area by the Bell Tower.
 Access: Hon Kawagoe Station on the Seibu Shinjuku Line.
 Approximately a 8 minute walk from Kawagoe station on the JR Kawagoe and Tobu Tojo Lines.

 This fun and lively festival is ideal for kids as it has a “Children’s Summer Festival Space”.
 Within that area, which holds up to 500 kids, there are children’s festival games such as hoop throwing, bowling, a quiz corner and more.
 They also have children’s much beloved kaki-kori (shaved ice).
 The main festival has parades, mikoshi (portable shrine), live music, dance including yosakoi as well as festival stalls and more.

-Access: JR East, Tobu Railway and Saitama New Urban Transit OMIYA Station
+Time: 5 pm to 9 pm Contact: Saitama Tourism and International Bureau 050-5541-8600 Location: Around the West Exit of Omiya Station Access: JR East, Tobu Railway and Saitama New Urban Transit OMIYA Station

 Gyoda Floating Castle Festival 行田浮き城祭り

 Held every year on the last Saturday and Sunday of July, this sacred rites festival attracts about 55,000 people from all over Saitama and beyond.
 The Danbe Folk Dance is one of the highlights of this festival.
 There are also portable shrines, floats, a parade and festival stalls.

 Time: 3.30 pm to 9 pm Contact: 048-556-1111 Location: along Route 125 and Gyoda-Hasuda Avenue Access: 1 minute walk from Chichibu Railway Gyodashi Station